DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ### **IMU**

 A requested feature by some users is an on-board Digital Accelerometer and Gyroscope.
-The LSM6DSLTR has been included on the board.
+The LSM6DSLTR has been included on the **ESPRanger** board.

 This IMU is an always-on compact 3D device and offers low power but with excellent and extensive features.